SamanKhalife/linux-Tutorial/Lpic 3/LPIC-3 Security Exam 303 Objectives.md

 ### 335.1 Common Security Vulnerabilities and Threats (weight: 2)

-#### Description	Candidates should understand the principle of major types of security vulnerabilities and threats.
+#### Description:	Candidates should understand the principle of major types of security vulnerabilities and threats.

 Key Knowledge Areas: